DeKalb police arrest suspect in murder of 17-year-old at candlelight vigil - NewsBreak

 DeKalb police arrest suspect in murder of 17-year-old at candlelight vigil

-Police in DeKalb County say one of the suspects involved in a shooting at a candlelight vigil in late November has been arrested.
+DEKALB COUNTY, Ga. — DeKalb police confirmed one of the suspects involved in a shooting at a candlelight vigil in late November had been arrested.

 DeKalb police said that at 6:18 p.m. on Nov.
 27, officers responded to 2051 Flat Shoals Road in reference to a person shot.
 When they arrived, they found 17-year-old Ian Hagerty dead.